 The education system underwent a dramatic transformation as Ukraine was incorporated as a Soviet Socialist Republic within the USSR (see History and Myth).
-Change included the expansion of technical and vocation offerings to support the Soviets' industrialization goals (see History and Myth).
-Schools also became centers for political indoctrination, while religious instruction, previously a backbone of the system, was banned.
+Change included the banned.
 Early policies encouraged "Ukrainization" or the use of Ukrainian as the language of instruction in schools.
 Yet by the early 1930s, the political climate had shifted and new policies mandated Russian as the language of instruction (see History and Myth).